 Making the Right Choice in Oncoplastic Breast Reconstruction Surgery

 Oncoplastic surgery is a highly specialized area that requires expertise and experience to be performed well.
-When you are looking for a plastic surgeon for your oncoplastic breast reconstruction, you want a doctor that has had extensive training in breast reconstruction techniques and that works with reconstructive patients regularly.
+When you are looking for a plastic surgeon for your oncoplastic breast reconstruction, you want a doctor who has had extensive training in breast reconstruction techniques and who regularly works with reconstructive patients.

 Your Surgery Experience

 Your oncoplastic breast reconstruction will be performed in the hospital, with both your surgical oncologist and Dr. Fisher present for the procedure.
 You will be given general anesthesia that will allow you to sleep comfortably through the surgery.
 A board-certified anesthesiologist will monitor you during the operation to ensure you don't have any adverse reactions to the anesthesia.

 Incisions will first be made to remove the tumor as the eradication of the cancer is always the top priority during an oncoplastic breast reconstruction.
 A healthy margin of tissue will be taken along with the tumor.
 In rare cases, single-dose radiation treatment may be administered during the surgery, depending on the recommendations of the oncology team.

 We've compiled detailed post-operative care instructions to best equip our breast reconstruction patients throughout their recovery process.
 To ensure the best and safest recovery, your plan encompasses appropriate prescriptions and clear directions towards maintaining your comfort to get you back to normal life and activity as soon as possible.
 Individual patients respond uniquely, and the type of procedure may differ, but these basic guidelines will help you along your journey.Download Post-Operative Care Guides